electricjesus/isomorphic-material-relay-starter-kit/README.md

 # Isomorphic Material Relay Starter Kit (IMRSK)

 IMRSK started as an off-shoot of multiple projects and boilerplates we use at [Code Foundries](http://codefoundries.com).
-It is an attempt to provide and organized, well thought out starting point for future projects.
+It is an attempt to provide and organize a well thought out starting point for future projects.
 It also contains samples of techniques that tie all the underlying technologies together.
 Baseline functionality like user log in, authentication, etc. is included.

 | How to try | **Link**|
 |----------------|----------------|